 Go to the Servers | AWS Instances area within the Sophos Central Admin console.
 If you have not connected your AWS account, the list will only display servers running in AWS that have a Sophos Server Protection Agent installed.

-When your AWS account is connected, the list is extended to show ALL EC2 instances, identifying whether each instance has a Sophos Server Protection Agent installed or not.
+When your AWS account is connected, the list is extended to show ALL EC2 instances, identifying whether each instance has a Sophos Server Protection Agent installed or not or is a Sophos UTM.
 Connecting your AWS account to Sophos Central will also augment the list with additional EC2 metadata including Lifecycle state, AMI ID, Region, and more.

 To connect your AWS account with Sophos Central, you need to create an IAM Role for your AWS account with the permissions required for the service.
 By providing your AWS IAM Role credentials, you are explicitly granting Sophos permission to connect to your AWS account for read-only access to information relating to EC2 instances and Auto Scaling Groups.
 This connection from Sophos Central will enable EC2 instance information to be displayed, server policies to be assigned to Auto Scaling Groups, and terminated EC2 instances to be removed automatically.